CoderAcademy-MEL/why-does-rails-not-need-require-for-gems/README.md

 Ignore the `(*Rails.groups)` syntax but essentially what `Bundler.require` does is it require all of your gems in the Gemfile.

 I made a little terminal app to test this out in this repo.
 I have a Gemfile with colorize and faker.
 I then have an entry point file where I `require 'bundler'` and do the `Bundler.require` thing.
-I then require another file and call a method in that file which is using the colorize and faker gems.
+I then require the `hello_world.rb` file and call a method in that file which is using the colorize and faker gems.